jainarunarunjain/Atom/README.md

 #### Atom ####
-A student company interface web Portal.
+A student company interface web Portal with a nice looking gui.